MisalPaav/TYMaterials/docs/BIA/BIA-CAE-2-Question-Bank.md

 - May Converge to Local Optima: The algorithm may get stuck in suboptimal cluster assignments.
 - Outliers Impact Results: Outliers can significantly affect the cluster centroids and, thus, the clustering.

-## 9. Distinguish between Clustering and Regression:
+## 9. Distinguish between Clustering and Regression

 ###### Ans9

 | Feature                   | Clustering                              | Regression                           |
 |---------------------------|----------------------------------------|-------------------------------------|
 | **Objective**             | Group similar data points together based on their characteristics or features. | Model the relationship between input variables and a target variable, making predictions or estimating the target variable. |